Pillar 4 of 4 / Updated May 2026

 Construction-to-Perm (C2P)

 Single loan that funds construction at variable rate, converts to fixed permanent at substantial completion.
 Eliminates refinance risk and second closing.
-Standard on owner-occupied, build-to-suit, and credit-tenant industrial.
-Investor multifamily and speculative product more commonly use construction + separate permanent takeout.
+Standard on owner-occupied, build-to-suit, and credit-tenant industrial properties.

-The Owner’s Pro Forma — NOI, Yield, & the Spread Test
+The Owner Pro Forma - NOI, Yield, and the Spread Test

 Pro Forma Top Line